Sleepyhead01/QMSum/README.md

 Code for this analysis present [here](https://github.com/Sleepyhead01/QMSum/blob/main/mpt-storywriter/token_len_analysis.py)

 ## Experiments
+Python 3.8 is recommended.
+Make a python virtual env and install the dependencies from `requirements.txt`

 ### MPT-Storywriter
 - Can process up to 80k tokens (Input + Generation)